World → South America → Patagonian Andes → Chile → Cerro Castillo

 Best Trekking Guidebooks

-- Lonely Planet Trekking in the Patagonian Andes 2009 … no longer available
+- Lonely Planet Trekking in the Patagonian Andes 2009 (no longer in print)

 - Trekking por Chile 40 Rutas 2015 (Spanish) … widely available in Chile bookstores